ONSdigital/design-system/README.md

 `yarn test-visual:approve` - This will approve the failures/diff caught by the tests.

-`yarn test-visual:reference` - This will update the reference images locally on your machine.

 `git lfs push --all origin` - First commit the files in the normal way then run the command.
 This will push the new reference images to Git LFS.

-You can then commit and push your changes.
-The test images that would have been created when you ran `yest test-visual` are gitignored and the new references images will be pushed to Git LFS.
+You can then commit and push the updated references and your changes to your branch.
+The test images that would have been created when you ran `yarn test-visual` are gitignored and the new references images will be pushed to Git LFS.

+If your local tests are failing but you have approved them, run `yarn test-visual:reference`.
+This will update the reference images locally on your machine.

 ## Build